petrofi/darklove-local-ai-module/README.md

 Darklove Local AI Module is a graduation project focused on building a local AI- powered motivation and emotion analysis system.
 ## Project Goal
-Darklove Local AI Module - 1.
-Gun Calisma Plani Sayfa 5 The goal of this project is to analyze user emotional state and generate supportive motivational responses locally, without depending on cloud-based AI services.
+The goal of this project is to analyze user emotional state and generate supportive motivational responses locally, without depending on cloud-based AI services.
 ## Why This Project Matters
 Many emotional support applications depend on cloud-based AI services.
 This can create privacy concerns when users share sensitive emotional text.